 BasicActionsBundle.properties file according to Localizing Actions and Groups.
 Note there are two sets of

 description translations, one for the action and one for the group.
 Conceivably, there could be another set of translations for the action if it used the

 CustomDefaultActionGroup.update() method to make the group visible only if there's an instance of the editor available.
 Also, a custom icon is added to demonstrate that group icons can be changed depending on the action context:

-After compiling and running the code sample above and opening a file in the editor and right-clicking, the Editing menu will pop up containing a new group of actions in the first position.
-Note the group and actions come from the resource file as all contain the suffix "[en]".
+After compiling and running the code sample above and opening a file in the editor and right-clicking, the Editor context menu will pop up containing a new group of actions in the first position.
+Note that the group and actions come from the resource file as all contain the suffix "[en]".
 The new group will also have an icon:

 If a set of actions belonging to a custom group varies depending on the context, the group must extend

 ActionGroup is dynamically defined.

 Creating Variable Action Group